How to Perform Packed BCD to ASCII Conversion for PIC and Atmega Microcontroller?

 Data Processing and Manipulation:

 To process or manipulate data further, it may occasionally be necessary to convert packed BCD to ASCII.
-For instance, when the numerical data must be handled as a string or utilised in procedures that demand input that is ASCII-encoded.
+For instance, when the numerical data must be handled as a string or utilized in procedures that demand input that is ASCII-encoded.

 Related Topics